 With changes to the executive team over the past few years, including some executives who are new in their roles, the Committee adopted a zoned-based approach for determining an incumbent executive's pay positioning.
-Each incumbent executive's pay position is analyzed within a market range and is based on the incumbent's sustained performance and experience within and outside of the organization.
+Each incumbent executive's pay position is analyzed within a market range and is based on the incumbent's sustained performance within the organization and experience outside of the organization.
 The following table illustrates this pay positioning philosophy: